 Prayer Vigil for Life: Each Friday from 8 am to 8 pm, prayers are offered for the unborn and for an end to abortion.
 The Vigil takes place in the Blessed Sacrament Chapel.

 Habitat for Humanity: As part of a coalition of five local churches, St. Mary’s provides funds and volunteers to work on homes for low-income families.
-Contact Paul Kadera for more information: 651-429-3741, firstname.lastname@example.org
+Our next build week is July 24-28, 2017 in Hugo.
+Join us for one or several days.
+Sign up at tchabitat.volunteerhub.com/lp/stcroixvalley/events.
+No experience necessary.
+For more information contact Paul Kadera: 429-3741 or email@example.com.

 Fair Trade: Coffee, tea, chocolate, and other equal exchange products are available for sale monthly at weekend Masses.
 Proceeds benefit the farmers as well as Habitat for Humanity and the work of the Social Justice Committee.
-The Fair Trade Ministry also hosts an annual CRS Fair Trade Bazaar in the fall.
-Stay tuned for 2017 Bazaar date.
+The Fair Trade Ministry also hosts an annual Fair Trade Bazaar in the fall.
+Save the Date for October 28-29, 2017.

 Human Trafficking Working Group: Members work actively with other churches, law enforcement, and community organizations towards its goal of eradicating sex trafficking in Minnesota.